 The public examination

 When the time to defend your thesis is getting closer you should familiarize yourself with both the university and faculty instructions.
-In the university instructions you can find useful information on, for example:
+In the university instructions for public examination you can find useful information on public examination.

 The post-doctoral party, or karonkka, is an academic tradition that marks the end of the dissertation process.
 The doctoral candidate arranges the karonkka to thank the opponent, the custodian and others who have contributed to the work.
 In addition to them, the invitees to the post-doctoral party should include professors working in the field of the dissertation and others who have aided in the dissertation work.
 Nowadays, doctoral candidates may invite friends and family along with members of the academic community to this party.

-You can find information on the karonkka traditions at the University of Helsinki in here.
+You can find information on the karonkka traditions at the University of Helsinki webpage.
 The site gives useful tips on things such as: